The Medievalism of Nostalgia

 An ARC NEER Symposium at the School of Graduate Research, University of Melbourne, 27-28 November 2009

-Nostalgia, first perceived in the 17th century as an obscure condition of homesickness afflicting soldiers serving abroad, is now recognized as a key symptom of modernity.
+Nostalgia, first perceived in the 17th century as an obscure condition of homesickness afflicting soldiers serving abroad, is now recognised as a key symptom of modernity.
 Medievalism - the re-imagining and re-invention of the Middle Ages - has provided a desirable home for the longings of nostalgia since the 18th century or earlier.
 This symposium offers an opportunity to investigate the privileged association between the two terms.

 Professor Linda M. Austin (Oklahoma State University)